ZMcGuckin/Checkers/README.md

 # Checkers
-A small Java Swing Graphics port of Checkers.
+A Java Swing Graphics created port of Checkers.